Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 - The application must have a sensible name that makes it easy to find it again among the large number of repositories Sogndal keeps in Altinn Studio.

-- There are no preliminary plans about yearly revisions of the app, so the year does not need to be taking into account.
+- There are no preliminary plans for yearly revisions of the app, so the year does not need to be taken into account.

 There is a wish that one or more of the words "newcomer" and "Sogndal" is included in the name.